stewartweiss/ossd_resources/opensourcelinks.md

 * [Git Cheat Sheet ](https://education.github.com/git-cheat-sheet-education.pdf )
 is what it says.
 Download it and keep it close at hand.

+* [Git Reference Manual](https://git-scm.com/docs) is an online reference manual for Git.

 * [Katacoda Interactive Git Tutorial](https://www.katacoda.com/courses/git/ )
 is an interactive Git tutorial from Katacoda.